-The Burgers Lab studies DNA replication and DNA damage response in eukaryotic cells.
+Garrett M. Ginell & Alex S. Holehouse An Introduction to the Stickers-and-Spacers Framework as Applied to Biomolecular Condensates Methods Mol Biol.
+2023;2563:95-116. doi: 10.1007/978-1-0716-2663-4_4.
+(2022) The Burgers Lab studies DNA replication and DNA damage response in eukaryotic cells.
 Using yeast as a model organism, the lab integrates the biochemical analysis of DNA-protein interactions in purified model systems with the genetic analysis of targeted yeast mutants.
 Specific areas of interest are lagging strand DNA replication and Okazaki fragment maturation, damage induced mutagenesis, and DNA damage cell cycle checkpoints.
 Right: DNA replication fork and Okazaki fragment maturation

-Take the first step towards leading a healthy, happy life anywhere, anytime, any place, NexGen is a FREE and CONFIDENTIAL benefit provided by your university to help you overcome your personal challenges and emotional stressors.
+Take the first step towards leading a healthy, happy life anywhere, anytime, any place.
+NexGen is a FREE and CONFIDENTIAL benefit provided by your university to help you overcome your personal challenges and emotional stressors.
 Now, you can start counseling requests via text message, live chat, or by using the NexGenEAP mobile app.
 Counseling services include:

-- · Immediate Connection to a Mental Health Professional - .
-Mental health counseling for issues like depression, anxiety. grief, stress, and work related challenges - .
+- · Immediate Connection to a Mental Health Professional - · Mental health counseling for issues like depression, anxiety, grief, stress, and work related challenges - .
 Up to 6 sessions of counseling for each unique issue, every year

-· Access to free in-person, telephonic, or video sessions with a counselor based on the challenge you are experiencing Get Connected with a Mental Health Professional in more ways than ever before
+Get Connected with a Mental Health Professional in more ways than ever before